Ranvirsv/is_the_dog_happy/README.md

 2. `from get_data_loaders import *`
 3. Use the functions `get_loaders` to get the dataloader<br>
    `train_loader, vali_loader, test_loader, num_classes = get_loaders("../data")`

+Now You can run the entier `Vit.ipynb` notebook file.

 ## Getting Started With YOLO Detector for Bounding box Experiment